BastienArcelin/IPU-GPU/README.md

 Benchmark ideas (https://www.graphcore.ai/benchmarks):
 ### classical deep neural network : training and inference
 Trained on images composed of 6 LSST filters.
 The size of each image is (6,64,64).
-The tests were performed only until a batch size of 14 due to IPU memory constraint.
+The training were performed only until a batch size of 14 due to IPU memory constraint.
 <p align="center">
   <img src="/img/training_time.png" title="field_image">
 </p>